KumarRobotics/ublox/README.md

 If a given message protocol applies to multiple message IDs (e.g. the `Inf` message), do not include the message ID in the message itself.
 When declaring the message, for the first declaration, use `DECLARE_UBLOX_MESSAGE` macro.
 For the following declarations use the `DECLARE_UBLOX_MESSAGE_ID` macro.

+## Adding device / firmware specific functionality

+The `node.cpp` file in `ublox_gps` contains a main Node class called UbloxNode which acts as the ROS Node and handles the node initialization, publishers, and diagnostics.
+This Node is designed with composition architecture and contains a vector `xware` of instances of `UbloxInterface`.
+Classes which implement these interfaces extend the functionality of the node, and the UbloxNode calls the public class methods (`getRosParams()`, `configureUblox()`, `subscribe()`, and `initializeRosDiagnostics()`) for each instance in the `xware` vector in its `initialize()` method.
+Firmware classes and product category classes (e.g. `UbloxHpgRef`, `UbloxHpgRov`, `UbloxAdrUdr`) implement `UbloxInterface` and are added to the node class.
+The Firmware class is selected based on the `ublox_version` and the product category class is selected after parsing the `MonVER` message. `SPG` products do not have their own implementation of `UbloxInterface`, since the Firmware classes implement the default behavior for these devices.

+Currently there are only implementations of `UbloxInterface` specific to firmware versions 6-8 and `UbloxHpgRef`, `UbloxHpgRov`, `UbloxAdrUdr`, `UbloxTim`, `UbloxFts`.
+Since the class is designed in compositional style, any implementation of `UbloxInterface` can be added to the `UbloxNode` `xware` vector and its methods will be called by `UbloxNode`.
+Simply add an implementation of `UbloxInterface` to the ublox_gps `node.h` and `node.cpp` files.
+Be careful to keep parameters and configuration generic to specific firmware or product category in the correct class.

+`UbloxHpgRef` and `UbloxHpgRov` have been tested on the C94-M8P device.

 ## Known Issues

 ### Note on `ublox_version`: